 Image: By Astrup-Maimåne (early 20th century)

 This article was posted on Friday, January 9th, 2015 at 10:11 pm and is filed under 300 Tang Poems, China, Chinese, Chinese Poems, Countries & Cultures, Languages, Mandarin, MP3's, MP3's of Poems, Poems, Poetry, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply